Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-one-on-one-interactive-video-meeting-web-tool-using-agora.md

 Let’s head back to Visual Studio so we can start building our tool.

 Note: The demo will provide only one channel.
-While Agora supports generating as many channels as you need, in this guide we won’t provide a UI so users won’t be able to create their own channels.
+While Agora supports generating as many channels as you need, in this guide, we won’t give a UI so users won’t be able to create their channels.

 HTML Structure

 We will start by setting up our HTML in index.html.
-In our case, we are creating a very basic look, where the user will see a screen with the remote’s user stream in the center.
+In our case, we are creating a basic look, where the user will see a screen with the remote’s user stream in the center.
 Their own stream will be in the right-hand corner, with some controls at the bottom.

 ```html
 <!DOCTYPE html>